VajdaGergely/OSCP_notes/service_enumeration_checklist.md

 * check anonymous access
 *
 ## SSH
+* check for vulnerable service
+* bruteforce login credentials
+* if private key found
+  * try to login with it
+  * crack passphrase if it is needed
+* upload self-made ssh keys
+  * for users who havent got one yet
+  * override existing keys if it can be done
 ## SMB
 * check null session and RPC
   * if allowed enumerate the shares